 To model industry-specifc problems and implement risk analysis using Risk Simulator and Real Options SLS, capable of analysing large volumes of information and working with the latest implementation of risk management analytics.

 CQRM is an international accreditation in quantitative risk management offered by the International Institute of Professional Education and Research (IIPER).

-IIPER’s CQRM certifcation is accredited by the National Certifcation Commission, and IIPER is a member of the AACSB (Association for the Advancement of Collegiate Schools of Business), one of the largest accreditation agencies of business schools worldwide.
+IIPER’s CQRM Certification is accredited by the National Certification Commission, and IIPER is a member of the AACSB (Association for the Advancement of Collegiate Schools of Business), one of the largest accreditation agencies of business schools worldwide.

 The CQRM is endorsed by the Project Management Institute (PMI) allowing participants to obtain 30 professional development units (PDU) upon completion of the course.
 Completing a 4-day intensive training program on Integrated Risk Analysis is a requisite (in-class work) to obtain the fully accredited CQRM designation.